 Although puff style quilts were made earlier they made a grand come back in the 1970s.
 Puff quilts, also called biscuit quilts, were presented with a twist in the "Stuff "n" Puff Quilts" pattern book.
 This book had patterns for octagon, star, flowers and other shaped individual puffs to be sewn together to make a quilt.
 Applique, embroidery and even zigzags sewn with a sewing machine embellished these quilts.
 The secret was that each puffed section was big so the quilt could be made quickly.

 The hippie movement inspired many to go back to the old ways of gardening, canning the produce, sewing clothing and making quilts.
 Many people were concerned about the environment and one way to recycle was to make a biscuit quilt and stuff the sections with old unwearable nylon stockings.
 The problem was that a quilt stuffed with nylons was lumpy and weighed a ton!

 I had to be a bit creative in making this style small enough for a doll so I decided on nine 6" squares, each with an appliqued posy on it.
 But we won't be weighing down any dolls with heavy lumpy nylons.
 They can enjoy modern light weight high loft batting in their puff quilts instead.
-By the way the reason I got inspired to do this pattern is because American Girls Dolls has made it official.
-The 1970s is now a part of history with two new historical dolls from this period.

 To make this puffy little doll quilt go to the Free Baby & Doll Biscuit Quilt Pattern for the pattern and instructions.